pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 1.6.3
+* Fix compatibility issue with some PHP implementations not populating `INPUT_SERVER`
+* Fix failing blacklist check for empty referrers
+* JS snippet call properly breaks page generation when tracking is skipped

 ### 1.6.2
 * Fix compatibility issues with JavaScript optimization plugins
 * Fix tracking issue if JavaScript tracking is disabled